- Diploma Degree 4 Semesters (Full-Time) – 240 credits

-- 8 Semesters (Full-Time)
+- Bachelor Degree 8 Semesters (Full-Time) – 480 credits

 Programme Entry Requirements

-Applicants need to achieve the minimum requirements in the English and Mathematics entry tests OR Pass the English and Mathematics (Information Technology) courses from the Certificate in Academic Preparation programme.
+Applicants must achieve the minimum requirements in the English and Mathematics entry tests OR passing Maths and English courses in the Foundation programme.

 Introduction and Programme Aims

 The BICT Programme aims to develop work-ready and skilled graduates who have a broad range of technical competencies.
 The focus is on practical, hands-on skills, backed by industry relevant partnerships that ensure the programme has the most up-to-date content.
 Each course has underlying concepts developed through a mixture of activities and assessed using methods that closely model professional practice.

 To view the courses of each major, please click on the links below.

 Graduates of the BICT Programme will have the following qualities:

 - Hold core ICT technical skills.